 In addition to a complete history from you and your child and a thorough physical examination of your child, the pediatric gastroenterologist may perform tests.
-Tests may be needed to evaluate for GER and GERD, to assess the severity of the problem and to establish associated complications.
+Tests are sometimes needed to evaluate for GER and GERD, to assess the severity of the problem and to establish associated complications.

 Upper Gastrointestinal Barium X-Ray (Upper GI)

-This test will show the size and shape (known as the anatomy) of the upper GI tract through x-ray images.
+This test will show the size and shape (known as the anatomy) of the upper GI tract through X-ray images.
 It will allow the pediatric GI specialist to see if any obstruction or structural problems may be the cause of these symptoms.
 Before the test, the child will not be able to have anything to eat or drink for up to eight hours before the test is scheduled, depending on the age of the child.
-When the child arrives for the test in the X-ray area (known as Radiology) of the hospital, he/she will be given white liquid, called barium, to drink.
+When the child arrives for the test in the X-ray area (known as Radiology) of the hospital, he or she will be given white liquid, called barium, to drink.
 This liquid will coat the GI tract and outline the esophagus, stomach and small intestine.
-If the child is not able to, or refuses to, drink the barium, a tube may be placed through the nose into the esophagus, and the barium will be given through the tube.
+If the child is not able, or refuses, to drink the barium, a tube may be placed through the nose into the esophagus, and the barium will be given through the tube.

 Gastric Emptying Study